complyue/edh-early-history/edh/README.md

 An _event_ message in Edh can be an `ArgsPack` created by `pack()`, then further received by the _argument receiver_ of the `for` expression.

-All procedures written in Edh are inherently thread-safe, invariants across multiple attributes on a single object ('s underlying entity) is guaranteed if always assigned together within a same `let` statement.

-More complex invariants should be reduced to the 3rd normal form in relational sense to take advantage of the single object guarantee.

 ### Haskell style case-of, with Go style fallthrough